YueLiPicasso/intro_ocaml/OCanren_exercises/JeepProblem/README.md

 L | maximum fuel capacity of the jeep | positive real | liter D | maximum distance capacity of the jeep on L | positive real | mile C | abstract fuel or distance capacity of the jeep | positive interger | unit

+## Remarks

+Although the value of the abstract capacity C is arbitrarily picked, we must set it to at least 3.
+If we set C = 1 or 2, then it would be impossible for the jeep to reach the destination, given our _discrete motion_ and _discrete fuel transfer_ assumptions.
+For instance, C = 1 implies that the jeep would run full steam ahead until out of fuel, then get stuck.
+C = 2 implies that two possibilities: 1)

 ## Reference